 Source: The Unique Philosophy of Venture Capital – Michael Tan

-A large percent of the startups in the portfolio will go to 0, while several will return their initial investments or provide a moderate level of IRR.
+A large percentage of the startups in the portfolio will go to 0, while several will return their initial investments or provide a moderate level of IRR.
 However, some of these companies will achieve outsized profits and will go on to return the entire fund and possibly more.

 For this reason, venture capitalists only invest in startups and companies that can scale and return the entire fund or more.
-Often, VCs will look at the total addressable market (TAM) and work backwards to see if said company has the potential to do so.
+Often, VCs will look at the total addressable market (TAM) and work backward to see if said company has the potential to do so.
 The venture capitalists must categorically think that any of the companies within their portfolio can become a leader in that market for the foreseeable future.